WHAT IS CROWDFUNDING?

 IMPORTANT: Start planning your campaign 6-8 weeks before you launch it.
 You will need sufficient time to strategically plan your fundraise including creating a short pitch video, designing your project page, building up an audience of FFFs, via an email list and social followers, and pre-selling your rewards to supporters who will back your campaign within the first 24-48 hours.

 Humans love stuff – tangible stuff that rewards us for good behavior.
-The research show that rewards increase pledge amounts from your backers.
+The research show that rewards increase pledge amounts from your funders.

 Here are the rewards that drive the most dollars: